 Section G – Best Practices and Success Stories

 Please describe in detail promising approaches, innovative processes, lessons learned and grant-level and participant-level success stories in this section each quarter, as appropriate.
 This section is intended to provide additional, more in-depth information than the summary section about promising approaches, new processes, and/or lessons learned.
 Additionally, if appropriate, please highlight one or two “success stories” from the grant per quarter, with the participant’s express permission.
+Grantees can also include best practices and success stories as additional documents for upload in HUB.

 Section H – Additional Information (optional)

-Provide any other information considered to be important.
-Two additional documents that you consider strengthens the overall program progression for your grant will be permitted for upload.
+Provide any other grant-specific information considered to be important and not captured in other sections of the quarterly performance and/or narrative report, including but not limited to, any specific outcomes included in the statement of work.
+Two additional documents that you consider strengthens the overall program progression for your grant will be permitted for upload in HUB.